-NRC Canadian Codes Centre (CCC) staff provide opinions on the requirements in the National Model Construction Codes only to regulatory officials (building, plumbing and fire officials responsible for enforcing the codes).
-These opinions are based on their understanding of the intent of the Standing Committee responsible for writing the requirement and should not be considered as official interpretations of legislated code documents based on the National Codes.
+Codes Canada staff provide opinions on the requirements in Codes Canada publications only to regulatory officials (building, plumbing and fire officials responsible for enforcing the codes).
+These opinions are based on their understanding of the intent of the Standing Committee responsible for writing the requirement and should not be considered as official interpretations of legislated code documents based on the national codes.
 The responsibility for issuing an official interpretation rests with the authority having jurisdiction.

 In Canada, it is the provinces and territories that have authority to enact laws and regulations pertaining to buildings and facilities.
-Provincial and territorial governments modify, interpret and enforce the codes, and most of them adopt or adapt the National Model Construction Codes to suit their needs.
+Provincial and territorial governments modify, interpret and enforce the codes, and most of them adopt or adapt Codes Canada publications to suit their needs.
 Typically, they delegate responsibility for enforcement to the building, plumbing and fire officials employed by your local municipality.